mjedari/go-cqrs-template/README.md

 ## Description

-the whole structure is based on clean architecture. packaging is by tech.
+The whole structure is based on clean architecture. packaging is by tech.
 Although you preferable one is packaging by feature. the reason for choosing the packaging is its is more understandable for none-golang community which I guess you prefer.
 I do not use any web framework but rather used some libraries to be more comfortable.
 I implement event-bus and used it